BharathxD/AWS-Developer-Associate/AWS ECS/ECS-Lab.md

 From a CLI with ECS permissions, change to the directory with the taskdef.json file and run the following commands:

 aws ecs register-task-definition --cli-input-json file://taskdef.json

+- Create an Application Load Balancer
+- Should be internet facing
+- Listen on HTTP port 80
+- Add a second listener on HTTP 8080
+- Choose 2 public subnets in different AZs
+- Create a new TG - target-group-1, protocol HTTP 80, target type = IP address
+- Creat a second TG - target-group-2, protocol HTTP 8080, target type = IP address
+- For the second listener, forward to target-group-2